Explainer-Clock ticks down towards a Russian default

 Debt obligations at risk of, or already in, default are often snapped up by funds specialising in distressed situations, either hoping to make money when a restructuring is eventually worked out or to litigate in courts with the aim of getting compensation or seizing a debtor's assets instead.

 However, litigation and asset seizures are lengthy and costly processes.
-Many previous attempts have been unsuccessful, such as when creditors tried to seize Argentina's famous navy vessel, the ARA Libertad, in 2012 over a debt default a decade earlier or Argentine dinosaur fossils exhibited in Europe.
+Many previous attempts have been unsuccessful, such as when creditors tried to seize Argentina's famous navy vessel https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp2135.en.pdf, the ARA Libertad, in 2012 over a debt default a decade earlier or Argentine dinosaur fossils exhibited in Europe.

-(Reporting by Karin Strohecker; Editing by Pravin Char)
+(Reporting by Karin Strohecker; editing by Pravin Char)